“Sometimes people around you won’t understand your journey. They don’t need to, it’s not for them.” –Gaynor Parke

 People are afraid of change, especially in more conservative and traditional settings.
 The fear of change and lack of open-mindedness influences a person to stick with what’s familiar.
 They perceive anything (or anyone) that deviates from the established norms to be unsafe and threatening.
 If we let them know what we’re up to, they’ll try to talk us out of it by pointing out all the obstacles we’re likely to encounter.

-But we can’t allow other people’s fears and limited paradigms of existence to define us and the trajectory of our personal growth.
-Because, at the end of the day, success is about self-acceptance.
+But we can’t allow other people’s fears and limited paradigms of existence to define us and the trajectory of our growth.
 There’s nothing more empowering than knowing who you are, loving the person you’re becoming and being uncompromising when it comes to accepting and sharing the unique gifts you’re born with.

-This can be exhausting and lonely because it’s human nature to care about what others think of us and to crave a sense of belonging.
+This can be exhausting and lonely because it’s human nature to care about what others think of us and be accepted by our tribe.
 We may feel isolated not knowing where and who to turn to.
-We might feel confused and overwhelmed about how to reach our end goal.
-But you need to stay strong and realize that you don’t need to fit into a mould, play a part, or take on a role to experience happiness.
+But you need to stay resilient and realize that you don’t need to fit into a mold, play a part, or take on a role to experience happiness.

-- Enhance your strengths and work on your weaknesses: Once we fully accept ourselves, we’ll find that we aren’t as eager to win others’ approval as we were before.
-We can stand in our truth and express our most authentic self, while also taking an honest and objective look at ourselves and working towards nurturing our best qualities in all aspects of our lives.
-You can package yourself in a way that doesn’t require you to change who you are on a fundamental level.
+2. Enhance your strengths and work on your weaknesses: Once we fully accept ourselves, we’ll find that we aren’t as eager to win others’ approval as we were before.
+We can stand in our truth and express our most authentic self, while also taking an honest and objective look at ourselves and nurturing our best qualities.
+You can package yourself in a way that doesn’t change who you are on a fundamental level.
 This process requires you to gain deeper insight into your strengths, while also making an effort to work on your weaknesses.
-I have written extensively on how you can play to your strengths and downplay your weaknesses in this previous post.
-Remember that total self-acceptance doesn’t mean that you can turn a blind eye to your performance gaps and areas for improvement, but to take an honest look at them.
+Remember that total self-acceptance doesn’t mean that you can turn a blind eye to your performance gaps and areas for improvement, but to take an honest look at them and create a healthy shift.

 All my best on your journey,